Labor Laws for Salaried Employees 2025 Guide

 The FLSA also addresses issues such as absences, disciplinary suspensions, and sick leave, providing protections to ensure fair treatment of workers.

-Moreover, the Department of Labor (DOL) and the U.S. Department of Labor play pivotal roles in enforcing these federal labor laws.
-They issue regulations (found in the Code of Federal Regulations, or CFR) and fact sheets that guide employers in classifying employees correctly and complying with wage and hour laws.
+Moreover, the U.S. Department of Labor (DOL) plays a pivotal role in enforcing these federal labor laws.
+It issues regulations (found in the Code of Federal Regulations, or CFR) and fact sheets that guide employers in classifying employees correctly and complying with wage and hour laws.

 How Does Overtime for Salaried Employees Work?